dotnet/corefx/Documentation/architecture/globalization-invariant-mode.md

 * 'I', using
 * CompareOptions.Ignorecase

-It is worth to notice that all other [sort comparison options](https://docs.microsoft.com/dotnet/api/system.globalization.compareoptions) (for example, ignore symbols, ignore space, Katakana, Hiragana) will have no effect in the invariant mode (they are ignored).
+It is worth noticing that all other [sort comparison options](https://docs.microsoft.com/dotnet/api/system.globalization.compareoptions) (for example, ignore symbols, ignore space, Katakana, Hiragana) will have no effect in the invariant mode (they are ignored).

 ## Sort keys